gnawvvis/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script **8-firstdelete** deletes the file *betty* from the directory */tmp/my_first_directory*.

 The script **9-firstdirdeletion** deletes the directory *my_first_directory* in the directory */tmp*.

+The script **10-back** changes the current working directory to the previous working directory.